 This avatar is named Gauri because of its complexion.
 She has a mesmerizing and spellbound whitish skin tone.
 She wears white clothes and hence is also known as Shwetambardhara.
 Her deity is represented with four arms.
 She carries Trishul in one right hand and the second right hand is in Abhaya Mudra.
 She holds a Damaru in one left hand and the other left hand is in Varada Mudra.
 She rides a bull and hence is also known as Vrisharudha.

-On chaitra navratri 2019, Mahagauri puja falls on Saturday, April 13.
+On this navratri, Mahagauri puja falls on Sunday, 06 October.
 Navratri day 8; Mahagauri puja vidhi as follows;

 - Begin the worship by wearing yellow clothes.